-There is a scene in the novel Ghost of a Chance where Buck Mcdivit sees a light coming from the water’s edge.
-Having recently witnessed what he thinks is a ghost, he investigates to find Wiley Johnson, fishing off the marina’s dock by the light of a flickering lantern.
+There is a scene in my novel Ghost of a Chance where Buck McDivit sees a light coming from the water’s edge.
+Having recently witnessed what he thinks is a ghost he investigates to find Wiley Johnson, fishing off the marina’s dock by the light of a flickering lantern.
 Wiley offers Buck a beer, listens to his ghost story then tells him one of his own.

 “Sounds like a paranormal occurrence, at the very least.”

 Wiley explains that he once checked out the local legend of a ghost that supposedly haunts the railroad track near Crossett, Arkansas — the ghost of a train conductor that literally lost his head during a railroad accident.

 As every writer knows, there is a little truth in all fiction.
 This is true of the story about the headless conductor — a ghost I saw with my own eyes.

 While attending college in Monroe, Louisiana, I worked at a bowling alley.
 Much in the manner of all fine Louisiana establishments, the bowling alley had a lounge.
 After closing at midnight, I, along with Trellis, the mechanic, Chuck, my roommate who also worked at the bowling alley, and Joe, the manager had a few drinks in the lounge.
 The discussion led to ghosts, the headless conductor of Crossett in particular, and we were in the right frame of mind to check it out for ourselves.